Clinical Psychology, Psy.D.

 All students are required to successfully complete a one year, full-time clinical internship prior to graduation.
 All internships are to be approved in advance by the Clinical Training Committee.
 For further details, refer to the Internship Guidelines in the student handbook.
 Also, all students need to meet with a Graduate Graduation Counselor in the Office of the Registrar to have their internship eligibility confirmed one year prior to their internship.
 Internship fees are listed in the psychology course section (RSTN 731 Internship).
 There is some provision for students to complete this requirement in two years at half-time.

 - Completion of Training Therapy

 All students must receive certification of completion of training therapy from the Director of Clinical Training.
-A minimum of 36 hours of interpersonal therapy plus 50 hours of individual therapy is required.
+86 hours of training therapy is required, at least 50 of which must be individual therapy.
 See Training Therapy Guidelines in the student handbook for further details.

 - Dissertation or Research Consumership Sequence

 All Psy.D. students must demonstrate doctoral-level mastery of a research area in clinical psychology.
 This may be done either by a dissertation or by a research consumership sequence.
 The research consumership sequence is composed of:

 - A three-semester, 5-credit doctoral research seminar focusing on the critical evaluation and utilization of clinical research;

 - A doctoral paper involving a critical review of research on a selected, clinically relevant topic; and

 - A clinical comprehensive proficiency examination evaluating the student's ability to critically evaluate current clinical research.
 This comprehensive proficiency exam is taken in conjunction with the first semester of the doctoral research seminar.
 Psy.D. students must either register for 5 credits for dissertation or for the doctoral research seminar.